 With ambitious business and tourism plans, Fisher River Cree Nation leaders decided the way forward was to develop and enact their own FAL to show the Nation’s commitment to good finance practices.

 On October 16, 2013, Fisher Nation enacted their FAL.
 They gained their Financial Performance Certificate later that month, which allowed the Nation to become a borrowing member of the First Nations Finance Authority (FNFA).

 The real work started after enacting their FAL.
 In order to also achieve Financial Management System (FMS) Certification, Fisher River Cree Nation began working closely with the FMB staff to bring their FAL to life.

 The FMB supported Fisher River Cree Nation’s needs in a variety of ways, including:

 - holding a conference with technical sessions on the Finance & Audit Committee, multi-year financial planning, risk assessment and policy development

 - putting Fisher River in contact with other First Nations who have completed their FMS certification to share experiences and tools at the FMB’s annual FMS conference

-In the end, FMS certification will provide a range of benefits to Fisher River Cree Nation and its members, including:
+The FMS Certification provides a range of benefits to Fisher River Cree Nation and its members, including: